 Management asserts that it is indefinitely reinvested with respect to all undistributed earnings prior to 2018 and, therefore, has not recorded deferred tax liabilities with respect to those earnings.
-Beginning in 2018, management determined that the Company's earnings from certain foreign subsidiaries are not indefinitely reinvested and presumed such earnings will be distributed to the U.S. At December 31, 2023 and 2022, deferred tax liabilities for the foreign subsidiaries that are not indefinitely reinvested were not material to the Company's consolidated financial statements.
-At December 31, 2023, the amount of indefinitely reinvested unremitted earnings was approximately \$549.
-The potential tax implications of the repatriation of unremitted earnings are driven by the facts at the time of distribution; however, due to U.S. tax reform and the U.S. Transition Tax, the incremental cost to repatriate earnings is expected to be primarily related to withholding taxes and is not expected to be material.
+Beginning in 2018, management determined that the Company's earnings from certain foreign subsidiaries are not indefinitely reinvested and presumed such earnings will be distributed to the U.S. At December 31, 2024 and 2023, deferred tax liabilities for the foreign subsidiaries that are not indefinitely reinvested were not material to the Company's consolidated financial statements.
+At December 31, 2024, the amount of indefinitely reinvested unremitted earnings was approximately \$522.
+The potential tax implications of the repatriation of unremitted earnings are driven by the facts at the time of distribution; however, the incremental cost to repatriate earnings is expected to be primarily related to withholding taxes and is not expected to be material.

 The Company reviews its tax return positions, taking into account the progress of audits by various taxing jurisdictions and other changes in relevant facts and circumstances evident at each balance sheet date.
-At December 31, 2023, the Company recognized net tax expense of \$7 related to uncertain tax positions specific to transfer pricing and the treatment of discrete intercompany transactions.
+At December 31, 2024, the Company recognized net tax expense of \$6 related to uncertain tax positions specific to transfer pricing and the treatment of discrete intercompany transactions.
 The Company maintains its as filed tax positions are appropriate and supportable.

 Under the tax laws of various jurisdictions in which the Company operates, deductions or credits that cannot be fully utilized for tax purposes during the current year may be carried forward or back, subject to statutory limitations, to reduce taxable income or taxes payable in future or prior years.
-At December 31, 2023, the Company's U.S federal net operating losses amounted to \$42, which are carried forward indefinitely.
-State net operating losses of \$18 substantially expire between 2027 and 2042.
-The Company has foreign net operating losses of \$18, which expire between 2029 and 2044, and \$22 of certain foreign tax credits, which expire between 2029 and 2033.
+At December 31, 2024, the Company's state net operating losses amounted to \$22, which substantially expire between 2027 and 2043.
+The Company has foreign net operating losses of \$41, which have various expiration dates between 2029 through 2044, as well as unlimited carryforward periods, and \$19 of certain foreign tax credits, which expire between 2029 and 2034.